By Tamim Ansary

 Something interesting happened in a memoir writing workshop of mine, which I run through the Osher Institute of Lifelong Learning at U.C.
 Berkeley.
 You have to be at least fifty years old to join this program, but you can be any amount older.
 One guy, for example, was ninety-something and writing about his experiences during World War II.
 Fifty to ninety, that’s a forty year span.

 Anyway.
 A while back I started doing a where-were-you-when activity at this workshop.
-The idea goes as follows: memory works by association, so one way to remember a time in your life, especially a long-ago time, is to zero in on some striking public event, recall where you were when this thing happened, and then let the magic of free-association take you were it will.
+The idea goes as follows: memory works by association, so one way to remember a time in your life, especially a long-ago time, is to zero in on some striking public event, recall where you were when this thing happened, and then let the chemistry of free-association take you were it will.
 Everything is forgotten until you think about it again, right?
 So you never know where your train of thought will take you, once you get it rolling.

 I launch this activity by passing around a list of events I’ve compiled, from the bombing of Pearl Harbor to the election of Donald Trump.
 Students can use any of these as a point of departure, or pick any other that occurs to them.
 Either way, we’re talking about 40-plus historical events over the course of 70 years; and yet, the first time I did the activity, out of 18 people in the workshop, four zeroed in on the same event.
 The next time I did it, four people went right to that same event.
 And this last time—three.